WOLFBED/dspx/README.md

 6. follow the prompts
 7. you should now have a desktop icon and a launcher script named dspx-launcher.sh
 8. run the launcher script
+9. you will also be able to find it in your applications menu

 ### To Uninstall